What is First Contact Resolution?

-The term first call resolution (FCR) was introduced in a time when the phone call was the main type of interaction between a company and its customers or prospects.
+The term First Call Resolution was introduced in a time when the phone call was the main communication method between a company and its customers or prospects.
 These days, however, the phone call is only one of multiple communication channels the customer can utilize when reaching out for support.
-As more and more companies embrace the “omnichannel” approach and adopt alternative methods of interaction (such as online chat, email, social media, etc.), the term “First Call Resolution” has gradually evolved into “First Contact Resolution” to encompass all the communication channels available to the customer.
+As more and more companies embrace the omnichannel approach to customer service and adopt alternative methods of interaction (such as online chat, email, social media, etc.), the term “First Call Resolution” has gradually evolved into “First Contact Resolution” to encompass all the communication channels available to the customer.

-As mentioned earlier, first contact resolution is the percentage of resolved issues on the first attempt.
-Before actually calculating that percentage, you need to do some legwork to enable FCR to deliver insights relevant to your business and the needs of your customers.
+Before actually calculating that percentage, however, you need to do some legwork to enable FCR to deliver insights relevant to your business and the needs of your customers.

-What does a resolved issue mean to you?
-That the customer’s problem was solved?
-That the customer was satisfied by the way you solved the problem?
-That the problem was solved without the need of a callback?
-These are all valid questions that also affect the analysis of your FCR and its relevance as a customer service KPI.
+These are all valid questions that also affect the calculation of your FCR and its relevance as a customer service KPI.

 This time frame refers to the maximum amount of time that is allowed to go by between inquiries for them to contribute in the calculation of the FCR.

-The most important element of first contact resolution lies with your customers and their perception of a resolved issue in a single interaction.
+The most important element of First Contact Resolution lies with your customers and their perception of a resolved issue in a single interaction.
 The only fail-safe way to make sure the customer’s problem was addressed to their liking on the first attempt is to go ahead and ask whether that was the case or not.
-In order to determine the customer’s perception, most companies utilize customer satisfaction analyses with surveys:
+In order to determine the customer’s perception, most companies utilize the customer satisfaction score.

-Post-contact customer satisfaction surveys are dispatched right after the interaction is completed.
-These types of surveys usually include a variation of the following questions:
+Post-contact customer satisfaction surveys are dispatched right after the interaction is completed and usually include a variation of the following questions:

 - Was your issue resolved?